sergiorp6/openshift_django/README.md

     cd app-root/repo/wsgi/mydjangoapp
     manage.py syncdb
+    manage.py collectstatic

-That will create the tables and initial values in your database.
+That will create the tables and initial values in your database and grab the static files for the admin app.

 That's it.
 You can now checkout your application at: